lusis/vogeler/README.md

 Also make sure couchdb is running on the standard port (5984)

 Now you'll need to fire up the server first.
-He creates all the main configuration with the broker and also loads some basic views in CouchDB:
+He creates all the main configuration with the broker and optionally loads some basic views in CouchDB:
-(from the scripts directory)
-	PYTHONPATH=../vogeler ./vogeler-server

-	(vogeler)[jvincent@jvincent-lnx-vm scripts]$ PYTHONPATH=../vogeler ./vogeler-server
+	vogeler-server

 	Vogeler(Server) is starting up

+Currently a few options are working:

+* _--dbname_: The name of the database to created in CouchDB
+* _-l_: Load design docs
+* _--loadpath_: The path to load the design docs.
+By default this will use 'etc/vogeler/\_design' from the directory where vogeler-server is called.

+By default, loading of design docs does not happen.
+This will probably kept this way but for now I'm trying to determine the best way to handle install of design docs/plugins during setup.py (if root - use /etc/vogeler, otherwise install in another location possibly relative to virtualenv?)

+Should you choose to load design docs, the output is similar to this:

+	vogeler-server -l --loadpath $VIRTUAL_ENV/etc/vogeler/_design --dbname=sysrecs2

+	Loading design docs from /home/jvincent/.python-envs/vogeler-dev/etc/vogeler/_design
+	Vogeler(Server) is starting up

+You should see the design docs in the database 'sysrecs2' under Futon.

-Now you can start the client (again from the scripts directory):
+Now you can start the client:

-	PYTHONPATH=../vogeler ./vogeler-client -p ../etc/plugins/ run
+	vogeler-client -p ../etc/plugins/ run

 	Vogeler is parsing plugins
 	Found plugins: ['facter', 'rpm']